Thinking of quitting your job to chase your dreams of entrepreneurship?

 You will be glad you took these steps later on.

 Ensure you own a slick, content-filled website which is exhaustively tested, user-friendly and optimized.
 (My website wasn’t live when I started out — but I invested extensive time into generating leads through my social media channels.)

 That said, I still wish I'd had a website built and ready to go…

 Get your house in order before you leave employment — structure your communication channels and collateral.

-Next, you have accountancy tasks to organize such as your business bank account, a reliable accountant, software, business insurances (yes, multiple!) and many other time-heavy tasks like networking and relationship building — before you've even started operating.
+Next, you have accountancy tasks to organize — your business bank account, a reliable accountant, software, business insurances (yes, multiple!) and many other time-heavy tasks like networking and relationship building — before you've even started operating.

 Now, about the money…

 I highly recommend you allow for at least a 1.5 year gap without earning a penny — and that’s considering double the amount of expenses you have initially projected.
 It may sound a lot, but there are so many unexpected costs that pop up.